padmashri23/My_Repo/5 hours of Leetcoding.md

 Refer to note for the problem understanding and for the iterations.

-Time Complexity  : O(n) //only do one iteration throughout the array.
+Time Complexity  : O(n) //only did one iteration throughout the array.

 Space Complexity : O(1)